Pamela Koehne-Drube

 Set your font and line height

 When choosing your font, make sure it’s legible.
-A serif font is the most common, and widely considered easiest to read as it gives the words a shape that is easy for readers to recognise.
+A serif font is the most common, and is widely considered easiest to read as it gives the words a shape that is easy for readers to recognise.
 Times New Roman is standard, but other plain serif fonts like Merriwether (Novlr’s default font), Baskerville, and Garamond are also widely used.

 Depending on the type of book you’re writing, you might choose a slightly larger or smaller font size.
 12pt font is the size that is most common, but if you’re writing a very long book, you can go slightly smaller (but anything smaller than 10pt font is considered too difficult to read).
 Large print books are usually set at 14pt.